nitrictech/docs/docs/collections.md

 > Nitric supports a single depth for sub-collections

-## Querying sub-collections
+### Query sub-collections

-You can query same named sub-collections across all documents in a collection.
+You can query sub-collections across all documents in a collection when they have the same name.
 For example _query states from every country_.

 ```javascript
 const allStates = countries.collection('States');